-Ravenna, 7/12/2020 - The 11,700 hectares of land cultivated by the 7 Farm Labour Cooperatives in the province of Ravenna are a pivot for ecological innovation in agriculture.
+Ravenna, 12/7/2020 - The 11,700 hectares of land cultivated by the 7 Farmers' Cooperatives in the province of Ravenna are a lynchpin for ecological innovation in agriculture.
 A driving role in the fight against climate change.
-This is what can be seen from the Report 2020 presented on Friday 4 December online.
-Among the guests the regional councillor Alessio Mammi and the European parliamentarian Paolo De Castro.
+This is what can be seen from the Report presented online on Friday, December 4.
+Among the guests, the regional councillor Alessio Mammi and the European parliamentarian Paolo De Castro.

 The Ravenna “CABs” in 2019 employed 595 people and achieved net revenues of 39 million euros.
 In recent years, they have converted 16.2% of their land to organic farming, against a provincial average of 7.6%.
 To this are added 886 hectares of land destined for agri-environment and renaturalization with woods, hedges, pulp and ponds, while the two large stables produce 6.5 million litres of organic milk per year.